History of Pete Buttigieg in Timeline

 In April 2019, the Common Council approved Pete Buttigieg's request to enable his administration to develop a city climate plan.

-In May 2019, James Mueller, endorsed by Buttigieg, won the Democratic primary for the South Bend mayoral election with 37 percent of the vote.
+In May 2019, James Mueller, endorsed by Pete Buttigieg, won the Democratic primary with 37 percent of the vote in a crowded field.

 In June 2019, Queerty named Buttigieg one of its "Pride50" people to mark the 50th anniversary of the Stonewall riots.

-In June 2019, after a white South Bend police officer shot and killed Eric Logan, an African American man, Buttigieg focused on the emerging public reaction.
+In June 2019, after a white South Bend police officer shot and killed Eric Logan, an African American man, Buttigieg was drawn from his presidential campaign to focus on the emerging public reaction.
+Police body cameras were not turned on during Logan's death.
+Buttigieg presided over a town hall meeting attended by disaffected activists from the African American community as well as relatives of the deceased man.

-In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards, run by God's Love We Deliver.
+In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards.

-November 2019: Review of South Bend Police Department Policies
+November 2019: Review of Police Department Policies Commissioned

-In November 2019, Pete Buttigieg secured funding to commission a review of South Bend's police department policies and practices, to be conducted by 21CP Solutions.
+In November 2019, Pete Buttigieg secured $180,000 to commission a review of South Bend's police department policies and practices, to be conducted by Chicago-based consulting firm 21CP Solutions, following the shooting of Eric Logan in June 2019.

 November 2019: Carbon Neutral 2050 Plan Approved

-By December 2019, Pete Buttigieg had risen into the top-tier of candidates in the Democratic primary.
+In December 2019, Pete Buttigieg rose into the top-tier of candidates in the primary.

-By 2019, South Bend had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.
+By 2019, South Bend had seen an estimated $374 million in private investment for mixed-use developments since Pete Buttigieg had taken office.

-In 2019, Pete Buttigieg requested that the city be released from an agreement with the EPA to make further improvements to its sewer system by 2031.
+In 2019, Pete Buttigieg asked for South Bend to be released from an agreement with the EPA brokered under his mayoral predecessor, Steve Luecke, in which South Bend had agreed to make hundreds of millions of dollars in further improvements to its sewer system by 2031.

 In April 2020, Pete Buttigieg launched Win The Era PAC, a new super PAC to raise money and distribute it to down-ballot Democrats.